 The Paris Agreement of the 2015 United Nations Climate Change Conference urges us to move the energy transition forward.
 This has created a number of new opportunities for the Port, including sustainable energy generation, the storage and transhipment of alternative energy sources and the production of recyclable resources.
-At the same time, we are also working on reducing our own carbon footprint and minimising our environmental impact.
-We also feel responsible for the negative impact of cargo passing through our Port.
-We work with international players, other ports, governments and NGOs to promote a fair and responsible trade supply chain.
-In fact, this is one of the biggest challenges we face.

-Initiatives we have launched since 2015:
+Initiatives we have launched so far

 Responsible supply chain